Raphael Hayyim Isaac Carregal: Biography

 While in Newport, Carregal became an intimate friend of Ezra Stiles, afterward president of Yale College.
 They studied together, discussing the exegesis and interpretation of Messianic passages in the Bible, and corresponded, mostly in Hebrew.
 The letters still exist among the unpublished Stiles papers in the library of Yale University.
 Stiles also took advantage of the opportunity to improve his basic skills in the Hebrew language, feeling (as did many scholars of divinity in the period) that this was advantageous for study of the ancient Biblical texts in their original language.
 Stiles, in his diary, speaks lovingly and admiringly of his Jewish friend; gives a long account of his dress, manner, and personality; and, in a series of entries occupying many pages, draws up a complete memoir of his career in Newport.
 Stiles commissioned a portrait of Carigal by artist Samuel King for Yale.

-Stiles describes Carigal at the March, 1773 Purim service at the Newport synagogue as:
+Stiles describes Carregal at the March, 1773 Purim service at the Newport synagogue as: